 Local laws, generally at the State level, govern who is authorized to receive laboratory reports.
 CLIA restricts the availability of those authorized to receive laboratory reports to just those approved at the local level and sets no national standards.
 Testing laboratories may not report results to unauthorized parties under CLIA.

 Testing laboratories either have a trusted relationship with the ordering party or presume that the ordering party is authorized to receive results.
 However, testing laboratories need not have knowledge of the appropriateness of others requested to receive results, such as "Copy to" recipients.
 To maintain CLIA compliance, a US testing laboratory may choose to restrict its reports to only those recipients known to be authorized.
 Hence, copies of a result need not be sent by a testing laboratory.
-Note that CLIA places no restrictions on the receiver of a laboratory report regarding its retransmission of the report
+Note that CLIA places no restrictions on the receiver of a laboratory report regarding its retransmission of the report to others.

+Appendix B: Gap Analysis between the LRI_GU_RU Profile and the PHLabResult + PHLabResult -Ack Profile

+When a laboratory result is sent to public health, additional data is required to be sent along in the result message when compared to the LRI use case.
+Since there are many more constrained elements in the ELR251 profile compared to the LRI _GU_RU profile.
+It is possible to create an LRI that is conformant to the PHLabReport + PHLabRepot-Ack Profile components by the creation of an additional LRI component profile , LRI_PH_COMPONENT – ID: 2.16.840.1.113883.9.NNN, which is defined in Section 1.12.2 above.
+The two profile components below indicates valid MSH-21 combinations for declaring conformance to the ELR Result profile.
+In other words they are the same.

+LRI_GU_RU_Profile + LRI_PH_COMPONENT = PHLabReport + PHLabReport-Ack

+This Section is a detailed summary gap analysis to detail the additional data required by the ELR use case.

 Conformance Usages: